For decades, the greatest fear among epidemiologists when it comes to immediate, fast-moving, deadly bacteria or viruses has been ebola.

 This Could Be the Worst Ebola Outbreak in History

 Truly widespread Ebola would make COVID-19 seem like a walk in the park, and would mandate even more precautions and isolation than did the 2019-2020 and 1918-1919 flu outbreaks.
-(In the 1918 one, which killed two Fatima visionaries, anyone in the U.S. with a mask was arrested.)
+(In the 1918 one, which killed two Fatima visionaries, anyone in the U.S. without a mask was arrested.)

 “A fly that deposits its parasitic, flesh-eating offspring inside cows has been detected in Texas for the first time in decades, the U.S. Department of Agriculture (USDA) reported Wednesday (June 3),” says LiveScience.
 “A second case in a cow in the same county was announced June 5, and two more cases — in a cow and dog — in other Texas counties were flagged on June 8.”